MuthuvelKuppusamy/shim-review/README.md

 *******************************************************************************
 ### If your SHIM launches any other components, please provide further details on what is launched.
 *******************************************************************************
-In case of PXE boot, we launch our custom efi binary, which talks to our server and get the work details and loads the Suse-Linux or WinPE based on the work type.
+In case of PXE boot, we launch our custom efi binary, which talks to our server and get the work details and loads WinPE(Windows Preboot Environment) or Suse-Linux based on the work type.

 *******************************************************************************
 ### If your GRUB2 launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.